On the Count of Three

-On the Count of Three is a 2021 American dark comedy-drama film directed by Jerrod Carmichael (in his feature directorial debut) and written by Ari Katcher and Ryan Welch.
-It stars Carmichael and Christopher Abbott as two best friends who make a suicide pact and have one final day to take care of unfinished business.
-Tiffany Haddish, J. B. Smoove, Lavell Crawford, and Henry Winkler also star.
+On the Count of Three is a 2021 American dark comedy drama film directed by Jerrod Carmichael (in his feature directorial debut) and written by Ari Katcher and Ryan Welch.
+It stars Carmichael and Christopher Abbott as two best friends who make a suicide pact and spend their final day taking care of unfinished business.
+The supporting cast includes Tiffany Haddish, J. B. Smoove, Lavell Crawford, and Henry Winkler.

-On the Count of Three had its world premiere at the 2021 Sundance Film Festival, and was released in select theaters and on-demand by United Artists Releasing (through Annapurna Pictures and Orion Pictures) on May 13, 2022.
+On the Count of Three had its world premiere at the 2021 Sundance Film Festival, and was released in select theaters and on-demand by Annapurna Pictures and Orion Pictures through United Artists Releasing on May 13, 2022.
 It received generally positive reviews.